No-code training: from design to maintenance

 • The prices of no-code training courses vary depending on the provider, the duration of the course, and the skill level.

-• The duration of no-code training courses often varies depending on the course content and the expected skill level.
+• The duration of no-code training courses often varies depending on the content of the course and the expected skill level.

-• Online, face-to-face, or blended teaching methods can be based on independent learning or guided learning.
+• Online, in-person, or blended learning methods can be based on self-directed or guided learning.

 • The support offered to students (including a forum, telephone assistance, or messaging).